laanwj/etna_viv/doc/kernel_interface.md

 The exact module parameters available depend on the kernel driver version (see respective `gc_hal_kernel_driver.c`).
-Important initialisation parameters are, along with the values on my device:
+Important initialisation parameters are, along with the values on a RK2918 device:

     baseAddress     0           Physical memory base address
     signal          48          Realtime signal to use for kernel-user communication (only used if USE_NEW_LINUX_SIGNAL)